Kwantux/networks/README.md

 ## How to use

 Most commands and their functionalities can be seen in <code>/networks help</code>
+See a more detailed instruction at the [wiki](https://github.com/Quantum625/networks/wiki)

 ### What is a network?

 A network is a group of chests that are linked together

-The chests can be one of 3 different types:<br />
+The containers can be one of 3 different types:<br />
-- Input Chest - Items put in here will be transfered to a fitting Item chest or others chests<br />
+- Input Container - Items put in here will be transfered to a fitting item container or misc container<br />
-- Item Chest - Items will automatically get sorted into these chests, if they match the chest's item filter<br />
+- Item Container - Items will automatically get sorted into these chests, if they match the chest's item filter<br />
-- Others Chest - If there are no free Item Chests for a specific item, that item will instead be transfered to an others chest
+- Miscellaneous Container - If there are no free item containers for a specific item, that item will instead be transfered to one of these

 You can create networks by doing
 <br /><code>/net create (name)</code>